NeuralVFX/facial-pose-estimation-opencv/README.md

 This repository is a Visual Studio Project, it contains a `C++` implimentation of Realtime Facial and Headpose Estimation using `OpenCV`, `DLIB` and a `CNN` trained in `Pytorch`.

+## About
-This is one of three repositories which together form a larger project, This blog post describes the whole project: [AR Facial Pose Estimation](http://neuralvfx.com/augmented-reality/ar-facial-pose-estimation/)

-These are the three repositories:
+This is one of three repositories which together form a larger project, these are the three repositories:
 - [facial-pose-estimation-pytorch](https://github.com/NeuralVFX/facial-pose-estimation-pytorch)
 - [facial-pose-estimation-opencv](https://github.com/NeuralVFX/facial-pose-estimation-opencv) - You are here.
 - [facial-pose-estimation-unity](https://github.com/NeuralVFX/facial-pose-estimation-unity)

+This blog post describes the whole project: [AR Facial Pose Estimation](http://neuralvfx.com/augmented-reality/ar-facial-pose-estimation/)

-## About
+## Extra Info
 - The output of the Visual Studio Project is a `DLL`
 - The DLL outputs the `Transform Matrix`, a set of `Blendshape Values`, and the pixels of the image
 - An example of using this `DLL` with `Unity` can be found in this project: [facial-pose-estimation-unity](https://github.com/NeuralVFX/facial-pose-estimation-unity)
 - Utilizes a Neural Net from thie project: [facial-pose-estimation-pytorch](https://github.com/NeuralVFX/facial-pose-estimation-pytorch)
-- This Runs on a live video stream

 ## Estimation Pipeline Diagram
 ![](examples/pipeline_b.png)